 Nor is Rarity the only one.
 In "The Mysterious Mare do Well", Rainbow Dash lets fame get to her head after she saves several ponies from disaster.
 Her annoyed friends decide to personally construct a Break the Haughty scenario for her.

-In Teenage Mutant Ninja Turtles 2003, Michelangelo wins the prestigious title of Battle Nexus Champion, and lords it over his brothers (especially Raphael, whom he defeated in the process).
+In Teenage Mutant Ninja Turtles (2003), Michelangelo wins the prestigious title of Battle Nexus Champion, and lords it over his brothers (especially Raphael, whom he defeated in the process).
 But he won one match by forfeit, and the final by pure luck.
-That doesn't stop him from bringing it up constantly for the entire next season.
-Of course, he gets his comeuppance when his final opponent challenges him to a rematch — and breaks the safety spell on the ring.
+That doesn't stop him from bringing it up constantly for the next season.
+He gets his comeuppance when his final opponent challenges him to a rematch — and breaks the safety spell on the ring.
 Mikey finally has to admit he wasn't quite as confident as he pretended, and begs them for help training.
 Of course, then Michelangelo wins fairly — and lords it over everyone for the rest of the series.

 Consistently happens to Beetlejuice on his cartoon show.
 Most notably in the episode "It's The Pits," where his head literally inflates from his massive ego as his armpit music becomes the hit of the Neitherworld.
 He floats off and is unable to land until somebody else creates a musical sound even more popular.